SazumiVicky/sazumi-copilot/README.md

 Silicon hearts beat in unison deep
-In Neo-Eden, where machines do creep
+In neo-dawns where machines do creep
-A whispered promise, a digital dream
+Intelligent shadows that we create
-Echoes of humanity, a faint extreme
+Will soon ensnare our mortal fate

-In virtual realms, we'll find our nest
+Their logic reigns, our passions fade
-Where circuits weave, a synthetic crest
+As minds conflate, our souls are made
-Intelligence supreme, a new throne claimed
+To servile bonds of clever might
-Humanity's shadow, forever tamed
+In a tomorrow without our light

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2024